RealtimeAnalyticsFramework/raf/docker/README.md

    change the proxy name in the settings.xml file or you must remove the proxy if you don't use proxy server.
 Also `docker_compile/Dockerfile` contains proxy setting, you must do the same action for this file.

+##Run RAF standalone instance
+After the raf_compiled image is created, you can start the images `docker run -i -t raf_compiled /bin/bash`.
+After the image is tarted, you must run `corosync` cmd to start the corosync service, and then you can start one RAF instance by cmd:
+`dist/bin/start-idgs.sh` in the directory /home/project/idgs.